The Continuing Story of the Rabbit, Leaving Kea & the Wall Street Journal Interview

 It seems like in your blog you play down the fact that there are strikes.
 How has it been for you and others you know?

 None of the strikes have affected me.
 If you know there is going to be a strike next Thursday that may affect the ferries and you planned to go to an island Thursday, then you go a day early or a day later.
 A travel agent knows when there are going to be strikes so they change itineraries around.
-The handful of people who blocked the ferries a couple times this summer were affecting the handful of people who thought they were saving a few euros bypassing the travel
+The handful of people who blocked the ferries a couple times this summer were affecting the handful of people who thought they were saving a few euros bypassing

 agent and booking ferries and hotels on automated sites.
 In most cases they did not even know there was a strike.
 They just went to the port and found they could not get on their ferry.
 They waited until midnight and the strikers went home and the boats left for the islands.
 The travelers who knew there was a strike got an extra day in Athens or on an island.